Lima District: Demographics

 According to a 2005 estimate by the INEI, the district has 278,804 inhabitants and a population density of 15,736.9 persons/km^{2}.
 In 1999, there were 75,595 households in the district.

 The high point of Lima's religious calendar for the masses is a month of festivities in October dedicated to the Lord of Miracles, during which take place several processions in the city.

 Culture

 Landmarks

 The Historic Centre of Lima is located within the district.
 The World Heritage Site declared by UNESCO in 1988 is divided in three sites, of which two are in the Cercado and Barrios Altos parts of Lima, while one is located in Rímac District.

 Transport

 The district is serviced by the Lima and Callao Metro, as well as the Metropolitano bus system.

-Bus service

 The Metropolitano bus system operates two separate lines that join at Central Station, located under the Promenade of the Naval Heroes.